The Darlington Arena

 The Darlington Arena is a rugby union stadium, located in Darlington, County Durham.

 The arena was opened in the summer of 2003, as the new home ground of Darlington F.C., following the decision to leave their previous ground, Feethams, after the 2002–03 season.
 With a seating capacity of 25,000, the arena rarely attracted large crowds, with the usual attendance being around 2,000.
 The cost of the arena caused the club to go into administration three times.
 Eventually, the club decided to leave the arena after nine years following the 2011–12 season.

-In December 2012, after rumours that the arena could be closed down and be replaced with different reported purposes, rugby union team, Darlington Mowden Park RFC purchased the arena for £2 million; the owner of the club later stated that he believed that the arena could lead to much more success for the club.
+In December 2012, after rumours that the arena could be closed down, rugby union team Darlington Mowden Park RFC purchased the arena for £2 million.
+The owner of the club later stated that he believed that the arena could lead to much more success for the club.

 History

 Prior to moving to the ground in 2003, Darlington F.C. had been playing at Feethams, located near to the town centre.
 The current stadium was built on a greenfield site next to Darlington's A66 bypass.
 Upon completion the arena was originally called the Reynolds Arena, after the club's then owner, George Reynolds.
 However, Reynolds was declared bankrupt soon afterwards and arrested on charges of money laundering.
 As a result of this, the stadium's name was changed to the New Stadium in April 2004.

 The Arena consists of four equally sided stands.
 The West Stand, located behind the goal, was generally the more vocal of the two sides used by home supporters.